F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_device-driver-settings.rst

 Overview
 --------

-The Device Driver Settings in the :ref:`Agent Configuration File` provide the means of communication between the F5® agent and BIG-IP® device(s). **Do not change this setting**.
+The Device Driver Settings in the :ref:`Agent Configuration File` provide the means of communication between the F5 agent and BIG-IP device(s). **Do not change this setting**.

-The iControl® Driver Settings identify the BIG-IP device(s) that you want the F5 agent to manage and record the login information the agent will use to communicate with the BIG-IP(s).
+The iControl Driver Settings identify the BIG-IP device(s) that you want the F5 agent to manage and record the login information the agent will use to communicate with the BIG-IP(s).

 Use Case
 --------